VPN Demand Surges Around the World

 Note: due to the ban on VPNs in China, our usual monitoring methods are not available.
 In order to gauge current “demand”, we have instead analyzed Twitter data as a proxy for our usual data.
 See methodology for more details.

-The number of Chinese-language tweets relating to VPNs has surged several times over the course of November as protests broke out in China due to popular resentment towards the country’s zero-Covid policy.
+The number of Chinese-language tweets relating to VPNs has surged several times over the course of November as demonstrations took place in China due to popular resentment towards the country’s zero-Covid policy.

 VPN-related tweets in Chinese soared by 184% on November 4 compared to the average over the prior three months and also remained 159% higher than the average the following day.
-This increase corresponds with protests that erupted in Guangzhou at the same time.[15]
+This increase corresponds with demonstrations in Guangzhou over the same period.[15]

-On November 14, Chinese-language VPN tweets jumped 162% above the average, as protests took place in Wuhan.[16]
+On November 14, Chinese-language VPN tweets jumped 162% above the average, as demonstrations took place in Wuhan.[16]

-Chinese-language tweet relating to VPN use during Covid protests in November 2022
+Chinese-language tweet relating to VPN use during demonstrations in November 2022

-Chinese-language tweet relating to VPN use during Covid protests in November 2022.
+Chinese-language tweet relating to VPN use during demonstrations in November 2022.

 Turkey